Richie-Oduds/Exploring_the_Parch_and_Posey_Database_SQL_Analysis/README.md

 Their customers are large companies they attract by advertising on Google, Facebook, and Twitter In the Parch & Posey database, there are five tables web_events, accounts, orders, sales_reps, and region.
 This analysis helped to understand the progress growth of Parch and Posey.
-I this analysis looked at:
+In this analysis looked at:

 1. The account that placed the most orders
 2. The account that placed the least orders
 3. The account that placed the earliest order